Manifold Coordinates with Physical Meaning: The algorithm

-Second, one could set up \flasso~problems that explain a single coordinate function.
-In general, manifold coordinates do not have individual meaning, so it will not be always possible to find a good explanation for a single $\phi_k$.
-However, Figure \ref{fig:mds-ethanol} shows that for the ethanol molecule, whose manifold is a torus, there exists a canonical system of coordinates in which each coordinate is explained by one torsion.
+First, our current approach explains the embedding coordinates $\phi$ produced by a particular embedding algorithm.
+However, the same approach can be used to directly explain the tangent subspace of $\M$, independently of any embedding.
+Second, one could set up \flassoalg~problems that explain a single coordinate function.
+In general, manifold coordinates may not have individual meaning, so it will not always be possible to find a good explanation for a single $\phi_k$.
+However, Figure \ref{fig:molecs} shows that for the ethanol molecule, whose manifold is a torus, there exists a canonical association of certain coordinates to particular torsions.